Goran Sablić: Sarajevo

-On 12 June 2021, Sablić became the new manager of Sarajevo, thus returning to manage in the Bosnian Premier League.
+On 12 June 2021, Sablić became the new manager of Sarajevo, marking his return to the Bosnian Premier League.
 In his first game as Sarajevo manager, Sablić's team drew against Moldovan club Milsami Orhei in a UEFA Europa Conference League qualifying round on 8 July 2021.
 His first loss as the club's manager was an unexpected one in the second leg game against Milsami a week later on 15 July, thus knocking out Sarajevo only in the first qualifying round of the Europa Conference League.

 Sablić guided the team to his first win as manager in a league game against Posušje on 25 July 2021.

-In his first ever Sarajevo derby, Sablić's Sarajevo beat fierce city rivals Željezničar in a league match on 22 September 2021.
+In his first ever Sarajevo derby, Sarajevo beat fierce city rivals Željezničar in a league match on 22 September 2021.

-On 27 December 2021, he terminated his contract with Sarajevo and left the club, following a half season of very mixed results.
+On 27 December 2021, Sablić terminated his contract with Sarajevo and left the club, following mixed results.

+Hajduk Split

+In August 2022, Sablić was employed as the head of the under-14 to under-19 teams at Hajduk Split's youth academy.
+On 25 April 2024, he took over Boro Primorac's position as head of the Youth Academy.

+Velež Mostar

+On 12 June 2025, Sablić was appointed manager of Velež Mostar.
+His first competitive game in charge of Velež ended in a 2–1 away loss to Sloga Doboj on 26 July 2025.
+On 10 August 2025, Sablić recorded his first win at Velež, defeating his former club Široki Brijeg.
+In his first Mostar derby, Velež lost to rivals Zrinjski 3–1 at home on 27 September 2025.
+Sablić resigned as manager the following day, on 28 September, with Velež winning only seven points in their first nine league games.